bootdotdev/curriculum/README.md

   <img src="https://storage.googleapis.com/qvault-webapp-dynamic-assets/course_assets/wvnt9yl-800x370.png" style="width:200px;" />
 </p>

-This is a living roadmap for [Boot.dev's free-to-read computer science and programming curriculum](https://www.boot.dev).
+This is a living roadmap for [Boot.dev's coding curriculum](https://www.boot.dev).

 ⭐ Hit this repo with a star if you find the roadmap useful! ⭐